DuncanFaulkner/DuncanFaulkner/README.md

 ## Hi, I'm Duncan 👋,
 - 🌱 I’m the maintainer of the Angular Flex-Layout Library - now called ngx-layout [@ngbracket/ngx-layout](https://github.com/ngbracket/ngx-layout)
 - 📙 I've written a series of mini-ebooks for Angular material: [gumroad]
-- 📙 I'm also putting together an ebook on Angular Flex-Layout
 - 📮 I write blog posts for here [anglebrackets][website] here [ngconf] and [medium]
-- 🥅 2022/23 Goals:
+- 🥅 2023/24 Goals:
+  - Write a guide book to Angular
   - Contribute more to Open Source projects
-  - Write a guide book to Angular
   - Get back on the Meet up ciricut
   - Write more on Angular Material
   - Create new blog site

-I'm a Frontend software engineer based in the UK.
-I've been a software developer/engineer for over twenty years now and have worked on a wide range of projects using C#, web forms, ASP.Net MVC, SQL server and MariaDB, for the last six years I've focused on Angular, Angular Material and Angular Flex-Layout.
+## PERSONAL SUMMARY
+A highly skilled Software Engineer with two decades of extensive experience in software development, with a proven track record of successfully leading projects, line manager and mentoring other developers within and across teams.
+Experienced in working with the Angular framework and following best practices.
+Proficient in using Typescript, JavaScript, HTML, SCSS, Angular Material, NgRx, RxJs, MFE, Jest and Karma.
+Knowledge of the complete Software Development Life
+Cycle (SDLC) of a project and experience in working with Agile methodologies.
+Dedicated and experienced software developer, with a focus on Angular and front-end development.

 In the last couple of years I've written posts on Angular, Angular Material and Angular Flex-Layout (see top five latest posts below), there are more posts on [anglebrackets][website].

-I recently completed the Level 2 Certified Angular Program, I am also an MCP, MCSD, MCAD.Net, AZ-900, DP-900 and was also a Microsoft Silver Partner for ISV.
+I recently completed the Level 2 Certified Angular Program, and an MCP, MCSD, MCAD.Net, AZ-900, DP-900 and was also a Microsoft Silver Partner for ISV.

 <!-- # Sponsorship Data (Per/Month in USD)